scotow/burgoking/README.md

 ```

 Where
-* `size` is the total number of code in the pool.
+* `size` is the total number of codes in the pool.
 * `expiration` is the duration required for a code to be remove and auto re-generated.
 * `retry` is the duration required between two calls of the `GenerateCode` function if the first call failed for any reason.
+This prevents the pool from spaming the website.

 #### Binaries